metamn/react/content/blog/on-design-systems-3/index.md

 ![Open API](ui7.png)
 ![Closed API](ui8.png)

-In **open APIs**, parts compose up freely.

-There are no constraints on how parts bind together, and there is unlimited room for experimentation and play.
+In **Open APIs**, parts compose up freely without constraints.
+No rules offer unlimited room for experimentation and play.

 CSS frameworks &mdash; by their nature &mdash; and Component libraries &mdash; by choice &mdash; offer open APIs.

-**Closed APIs** restrict the arbitrary composition of the parts with specific rules.
+**Closed APIs** restrict the arbitrary composition of the parts with rules.
+Rules offer consistency and scalability.

-Systems can not build up freely, only by following the rules.

 Classless HTML frameworks &mdash; by their nature &mdash; and design systems &mdash; by choice &mdash; embrace the closed API principle.